 As a professional, I love feedback!
 In addition to being critical to my growth, well-delivered feedback is essential for keeping my team or one of our initiatives on track.
 Hearing from my client and my team lets me know what is working, as well as what’s not – this, in turn, helps me to hone my skills and grow in my vocation.
-Unfortunately, I have learned that not everyone likes to give feedback as much as I like to receive it and, although it seems simple enough, giving meaningful feedback can be tricky.
+Unfortunately, I have learned that not everyone likes to give feedback as much as I like to receive it and, although it seems simple enough, giving meaningful feedback tips can be tricky.

-So how can you give feedback that really resonates with the recipient?
+So how can you give feedback tips that really resonates with the recipient?
 Here are some practices I employ.

 1. Be Intentional

 In a recent meeting a peer of mine said, “As humans, our default language is complaining.”
 Sadly, he’s not wrong; this is especially true when it comes to feedback.
 It’s not uncommon for the only feedback we give or receive to be of the complaining nature.
 When we are intentional about our feedback, we are giving ourselves the opportunity to thoughtfully consider what we want to discuss with the recipient.

 Schedule time to provide feedback – both positive and negative – on a regular basis.